Destroyer

-Some NATO navies, such as the Canadian, French, Spanish, Dutch, and German, use the term "frigate" for their destroyers, which leads to some confusion.
+Many NATO navies, such as the French, Spanish, Dutch, Danish, and German, use the term "frigate" for their destroyers, which leads to some confusion.

-After the Second World War, destroyers grew in size.
-The American s had a displacement of 2,200 tons, while the Arleigh Burke class has a displacement of up to 9,600 tons, thus growing in size almost 340%.

 Origins

 The emergence and development of the destroyer was related to the invention of the self-propelled torpedo in the 1860s.
 A navy now had the potential to destroy a superior enemy battle fleet using steam launches to fire torpedoes.
-Cheap, fast boats armed with torpedoes called torpedo boats were built and became a threat to large capital ships near enemy coasts.
+Cheap, fast boats armed with torpedoes, called torpedo boats, were built and became a threat to large capital ships near enemy coasts.
 The first seagoing vessel designed to launch the self-propelled Whitehead torpedo was the 33-ton HMS Lightning in 1876.
 She was armed with two drop collars to launch these weapons; these were replaced in 1879 by a single torpedo tube in the bow.
 By the 1880s, the type had evolved into small ships of 50–100 tons, fast enough to evade enemy picket boats.